taimurhassan/mvi_icip/README.md

 This proposal aims to address the issue of ArduCopter sensory failures through the utilization of state-of-the-art signal processing, image processing, and machine learning techniques.
 We will leverage a comprehensive dataset that includes a variety of sensory inputs, encompassing accelerometer readings, gyroscope data, camera images, and other relevant information.
 </p>

-## Problem-2: Detecting Structural Cracks and Disorientations in Buildings and Construction Sites Using Visual Tactile Information
+## Problem-2: Detecting Structural Cracks and Disorientations in Buildings and Construction Sites
 <p align="justify">
 Ensuring the structural integrity and safety of buildings and construction sites is paramount in urban development.
-This proposal aims to address this critical aspect by leveraging visual tactile information to detect structural cracks and disorientations.
-Participants will be provided with a unique dataset that integrates visual and tactile data collected from various construction scenarios.
+This proposal aims to address this critical aspect by detecting structural cracks and disorientations.
+Participants will be provided with a unique dataset that integrates visual data collected from various construction scenarios.
 The challenge will require participants to design innovative solutions using state-of-the-art image processing, computer vision, and machine learning schemes.
 </p>

-## Problem-3: Detecting Crop Ripening Conditions Using Visual Tactile Information
+## Problem-3: Crops Recognition Using Visual Tactile Information
 <p align="justify">
 Precision agriculture is at the forefront of modern farming practices, and the accurate assessment of crop ripening conditions is crucial for optimizing yields.
-This proposal aims to address this agricultural imperative by leveraging visual tactile information for the detection of crop ripening conditions.
-Participants will be provided with an extensive dataset that includes RGB images and tactile sensor readings collected from various crops at different stages of ripening.
+This proposal aims to address this agricultural imperative by leveraging visual tactile information to recognize crops under various ripening conditions.
+Participants will be provided with the dataset collected from different crops at different stages of ripening.
 The challenge described in this proposal requires participants to design innovative solutions utilizing state-of-the-art image processing, computer vision, and machine learning schemes.
 </p>

 ## Problem-4: Detecting Aquatic Defects Using Underwater Imagery
 <p align="justify">
 The health of aquatic environments is critical for ecological balance and human well-being.
 This conference challenge aims to address this concern by focusing on the detection of aquatic defects through the analysis of underwater imagery.
 Participants will be provided with a specialized dataset comprising underwater images captured in various aquatic environments.
-The challenge calls for innovative solutions utilizing state-of-the-art image processing, computer vision, and machine learning schemes to detect and classify aquatic defects.
+The challenge calls for innovative solutions utilizing state-of-the-art image processing, computer vision, and machine learning schemes to detect different types of aquatic defects.
 </p>

 ## 2. Tournament Phases: